How To Disable And Remove Thumb.db Hidden File In Windows

 What are Windows Thumb.db files?
-How do find and delete Thumb.db files?
-Windows automatically creates a file known as Thumb.db for folders containing picture or images.
-Thumb.db file caches thumbnails of all the images in the folder, this allows Windows to display the images quicker whenever the folder is opened.
+How do I find and delete Thumb.db files?
+Windows automatically creates a file known as Thumb.db for folders containing pictures or images.
+Thumb.db file caches thumbnails of all the images in the folder; this allows Windows to display the images quicker whenever the folder is opened.

 The Thumb.db is a hidden file only viewable when the ‘Show Hidden Files’ option is turned on in the Folder Option settings.
 To prevent the Thumbs.db file from being created, follow these instructions: